microsoft/MM-REACT/README.md

 # MM-REACT: Prompting ChatGPT for Multimodal Reasoning and Action

 ## :fire: News
-* **[2023.03.21]** We build MM-REACT, a system paradigm that integrates ChatGPT with a pool of vision experts to achieve multimodal reasoning and action.
+* **[2023.03.21]** We built MM-REACT, a system paradigm that integrates ChatGPT with a pool of vision experts to achieve multimodal reasoning and action.
 * **[2023.03.21]** Feel free to explore various demo videos on our [website](https://multimodal-react.github.io/)!
 * **[2023.03.21]** Try our [live demo](https://huggingface.co/spaces/microsoft-cognitive-service/mm-react)!